 Two-man NVA teams employed flamethrowers against key enemy positions during an assault.
 The flamethrowers were also used to drive enemy soldiers from cover in a firefight.
 The NVA’s integration of flamethrowers, machine guns and mortar fire was a rare but deadly combination.
 NVA flamethrower teams figured prominently in attacks on firebases during the communist offensives in 1972 and 1975.
 The Type 74 remains in service with Chinese and Vietnamese forces to this day.

-This article appeared in Vietnam magazine’s April 2020 issue.
+This article appeared in the April 2020 issue of Vietnam magazine.